ethanolivertroy/gcp-fedramp-quickstart/README.md

 Data Protection Toolkit deploys resources on [Google Assured Workload](https://cloud.google.com/assured-workloads) projects, however, the toolkit does not create these projects for Assured Workloads.
 Hence, before deploying the toolkit, the user must create two FedRAMP moderate assured workloads (one for three tier workload and one for logging project) using console or gcloud.
 Refer to this [Create a new workload environment](https://cloud.google.com/assured-workloads/docs/how-to-create-workload) link.

-**Note: Create Assured workloads in regions where N2D machine type is supported.
-Refer to [Regions and zones](https://cloud.google.com/compute/docs/regions-zones) to see which regions support N2D machine type.**
+**Note: Create Assured workloads in regions with appropriate machine types for your security requirements.
+For Confidential Computing, use regions supporting C3 machine types.
+Refer to [Regions and zones](https://cloud.google.com/compute/docs/regions-zones).**

 ### Clone the repository